 AddOutputFilterByType DEFLATE image/x-icon

-For NGINX, I recommend you upload both uncompressed and gzipped version of favicon.ico, and add
+For NGINX, I would recommend you to upload both uncompressed and gzip compressed version of favicon.ico, and turn on the

-If you use NGINX and enabled gzip compression as I mentioned above, you can create a PNG compressed version of favicon.ico by using GIMP to serve those special browsers.
+gzip_static option, since you have two separated files, you can create a PNG compressed version of favicon.ico by using this free and powerful image editor to serve those special browsers: GIMP.

-SVG file format, unlike raster graphics like PNG, has advantages of being smaller and scalable without losing any quality.
-This is the perfect format for a favicon because it can scale to multiple sizes with a single file.
-Unfortunately, most browsers lack support SVG favicon, however, this situation could change soon, so, preparing your site with SVG favicon should also improve the loading time in the near future.
+If your favicon design is simple, there is a format that could be even smaller than PNG files: SVG.
+Unlike PNG, SVG has the advantage of being scalable without losing any quality, so it is the perfect format for a favicon because it can be scaled to multiple sizes by using a single file while preserving the quality.
+Unfortunately, most browsers lack support for SVG favicon, however, this situation could be changed very soon, so, by preparing your site with a SVG favicon should improve the loading time in the near future.

 <head> <link rel="icon" href="/favicon-32x32.png" type="image/png" sizes="32x32"> <link rel="icon" href="/favicon-16x16.png" type="image/png" sizes="16x16"> <link rel="icon" href="/favicon.svg" type="image/svg+xml" sizes="any"> </head>

-You should optimize PNG and minify SVG favicons to make it as small as possible.
-Multiple online and free tools that can do this task.
+While RealFaviconGenerator do a pretty good job, you still can optimize their PNG files and minify their SVG favicons to make it as small as possible.
 For PNG, I recommend to use

-That is all, now you can enjoy your really super optimized favicon!
-Any comments?
+And, that is all!
+Now you can enjoy your really super optimized favicon!